Today In History logo TIH

 The Swedish Empire under Charles X Gustav defeated the Polish-Lithuanian Commonwealth at the Battle of Sobota in 1655…

-The Swedish Empire under Charles X Gustav defeated the Polish-Lithuanian Commonwealth at the Battle of Sobota in 1655 during the Swedish Deluge.
-The invasion devastated Poland, destroying cities, depopulating entire regions, and marking the beginning of the Commonwealth's long decline as a European power.
+The Swedish Empire under Charles X Gustav defeated the Polish-Lithuanian Commonwealth at the Battle of Sobota in 1655, part of the broader Swedish invasion known as the Deluge that would devastate Poland over the next five years.
+Swedish forces swept across the country, capturing Warsaw and Krakow and forcing the Polish king into exile.
+The Deluge destroyed cities, depopulated entire regions, and looted irreplaceable cultural treasures, marking the beginning of the Commonwealth's long decline from European great power to partitioned state.

 1703